gmeneguz/poker_in_c/README.md

 ## ![Alt Poker in C](sample.png?raw=true "Poker in C")

-It was the final project for my C Language in College (late 2010).
+It was the final project for my C Language course in College (late 2010).

 Many nights without sleep trying to understand how pointers and matrixes work.
 It was fun I learned A LOT and it was a great experience.
 There are probably many bugs, but I will try to write the general idea from what I remember.